Crushed123/shoelace-prank-tutorial/README.md

-How to Tie Two Shoes Together to Prank Your Friends
+How to Tie Two Shoes Together to Prank Your Friends (Without Harming Them)
 ====================
 This will be a tutorial on how to tie shoelaces of different shoes together so you can prank your friends.
 <br></br>